ktorio/ktor-documentation/topics/elastic-beanstalk.md

    }
     ```

-* If you've chosen the `engine-main` branch with server configuration specified in the `application.conf` file, you can assign the environment variable to the `port` parameter by using the `${ENV}` syntax.
+* If you've chosen the [engine-main](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/engine-main) sample with server configuration specified in the `application.conf` file, you can assign the environment variable to the `port` parameter by using the `${ENV}` syntax.
 Open the `application.conf` file placed in `src/main/resources` and update it as shown below:
    ```
    ```
   {src="snippets/aws-elastic-beanstalk/src/main/resources/application.conf" lines="1-5,9" style="block"}